 Saves Money – Identifying exact TG before any media plan saves a brand from the surplus expense in Advertising.
 A popular car brand identified 80L probable car buyers in a district to place Ads of their latest SUV.
 But upon close consideration of TG, it turned out only 13L people were interested in buying the car of their brand & form factor (SUV).
 The planning & involvement of TG before buying of the media plan for the brand saved them a lot of negative expenditure and made their brand advertising campaign cost-effective.
 Hence, you need to refine your audience because the campaigns are run on a focused scale.

 Makes a plan stronger – Identifying the TG plays a vital role in an advertiser’s overall campaign success.
 As the quote goes, Where focus goes energy flows if TG is defined the brand makes more innovative, effective and outcome-oriented & high-quality creatives for their product or services.
-Hence, TG definition formulates a healthy Advertising strategy for the brand by making the media buying plan stronger.
+Hence, TG definition formulates a healthy Advertising strategy for the brand by making the media planning stronger.

 Knowing the TG, understanding their habits, which magazines or Newspapers they read, which Social Media channels they use & what makes them buy things seen on Ads.
 Understanding the Demographics & Psychographics of the TG reaps in extensive rewards and makes the advertising process successful.

 With a research-backed and data-driven approach for your brand advertising, with strategy, planning & research we help you with a precise definition of your target audience, demographic & psychographic segmentation of the audience, building a community for brands for long term growth.
 With our proprietary ADS method, get your audience strategy before planning the next media campaign.